MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AssignDuplicateBinding`** - **Assign Duplicate Binding**<br>
 `boolean`.
 Optional.
 Use when `AddBinding = true`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to add the bindings specified here, even if there is another website with the same bindings.
-If there are binding conflicts, then only one of the website will start.
+Selects the option to add the bindings specified here (even if there is another website with the same bindings).
+If there are binding conflicts, only one of the websites will start.
 <!-- :::editable-content-end::: -->
 <br>